 Jonathan and Rosemary (2019) reviewed the effects of exchange rate fluctuation on economic growth in Nigeria from 1981-2018 using non-experimental research design.
 Autoregressive Distributed Lag Model (ARDL) model was used for data analysis, dependent variable for the study is Real Gross Domestic Product (RGDP) which is used as a proxy for Economic Growth and the independent variables are Import (IMPO), Export (EXP), Exchange rate (EXR), government capital expenditure (GOCEXP) and Inflation rate (INFR).
-The findings of the study revealed that exchange rate, export, government capital expenditure have positive impact on RGDP both in the long-run and short-run however IMP has a negative and statistically significant impact on RGDP in the short run.
+The findings of the study revealed that exchange rate, export, government capital expenditure have positive impact on RGDP both in the long-run and short-run however IMP has a negative impact on RGDP both in the short-run and long-run meanwhile INFR has a negative and statistically significant impact on RGDP in the short run.